 Dominoes began to fall, aided by a deeper dive into theatre theory, especially the theory of artists like Artaud, Piscator, Meyerhold, Brecht (who slowly began to unfold for me), Augusto Boal, Richard Foreman, and Mick Napier.
 Eventually, the question(s) driving my work became, “How can I integrate the world of imagination (the actors) and the world of reality (the audience)?”
 Or, worded somewhat differently, “How can I foster real relationship between actor and audience via the touchstone of storytelling?”

 Again, I’m skipping over quite a bit because I haven’t even gotten to my purpose for writing this article (If you’re curious to learn more about my theatre theory, click the links provided above or reach out to me.
 I love talking about theatre, if you haven’t noticed).
 The above question(s) drastically reshaped my approach to making theatre.
 And I grew, as a theatre artist and as a Christian.
-As consequence of that growth, I began questioning the forms of theatre, allowing me to search and explore ways of making theatre that were as exhilarating and rewarding as they were frightening.
+As consequence of that growth, I began questioning the forms of theatre, which allowed me to search and explore ways of making theatre that were as exhilarating and rewarding as they were frightening.

 And that brings me, finally, to 2021.

-I have begun booking performances of my one-man play Boxing God (I have two performances tentatively booked).
+I have begun booking performances of my one-man play Boxing God (I have four performances tentatively booked).
 I was prompted out of my artistic slumber by a theatre professor friend who reached out and asked if I’d be interested in performing for his graduate students.
 The students are taking his class on solo performances, an obvious intersection with what I do.
 To spell it out even more, what I do, how I believe theatre is best served, is to perform with a minimal audience (between 10 and 12) in spaces that engender a shared experience – a friend’s living room, a coffee shop table, a back patio around a firepit, etc. Traditional costumes and sets create artificial divides between the world of reality and the world of imagination.
 The fourth wall construct, a fairly new phenomenon in theatre, has contributed mightily to the disembodiment of the art as well as having created a long list of constraining rules and expectations for both actor and audience when engaged in the making and watching of theatre.
 As a general rule, theatre has devolved into a meaningless diversion stripped of its power and ability to reflect the Storyteller and His Story.

 Viewing my audience as my castmates, I engage them directly in the process.
 Fully embodied.
 Fully invested emotionally, spiritually, and cognitively.
 While Brecht recognized many of the same flaws and problems inherent in “traditional” fourth wall theatre, he went the opposite direction than me.
 I applaud him for that, for pushing as hard as he could against the walls of rules and expectations that have been erected around theatre.
 Interestingly, and missed by many who claim to follow in his artistic footsteps, towards the end of his life Brecht lamented how misunderstood and misapplied his theories are.
 In a note added by the translator and editor John Willett, it’s pointed out that, “The doctrines laid down in the ‘Short Organum’ were by all accounts neither discussed not put into practice in the Berliner Ensemble.
 Regine Lutz, one of its principal actresses from 1949 on, told me in 1957 that she had never read Brecht’s theoretical works.”
 In fact, (I’m unable to find the quote to cite it, but I’ll keep looking and add it when/if I do), Brecht pointed out that he never fully succeeded in putting his constantly developing theory into practice, which prompted a reflective eye-roll from him at how his theories are cited so absolutely by others.